A fundamental derivation of two Boris solvers and the Ge-Marsden theorem: Abstract

 \section{Abstract}

 For a separable Hamiltonian, there are two fundamental, time-symmetric, second-order velocity-Verlet (VV) and position-Verlet (PV) symplectic integrators.
-Similarly, there are VV and PV version of exact energy conserving algorithms for solving magnetic field trajectories.
-For a constant magnetic field, both algorithms can be further refined so that their trajectories are exactly on the gyro-circle.
+Similarly, there are two VV and PV version of exact energy conserving algorithms for solving magnetic field trajectories.
+For a constant magnetic field, both algorithms can be further modified so that their trajectories are exactly on the gyro-circle.
 The magnetic PV integrator then becomes the well known Boris solver, while VV yields a second, previously unknown, Boris-type algorithm.
-The original Boris solver is unique in that its trajectory is always on the gyro-circle for {\it all} $\Delta t$.
-For the second Boris solver, its time step is restricted to $|\Delta t|\le|2/\omega|$, same as that of a harmonic oscillator.
-Higher order schemes can then be constructed from these basic algorithms.
+Remarkably, the required on-orbit modification is a reparametrization of the time step, reminiscent of the Ge-Marsden theorem.